samthebest/dump/work-flow-2.md

 ### Doing -> Ready to Release

-1. The aforementioned reviewer should login to Jenkins and there should be a "merge feature branch" job or similar, with a parameter that is the branch.
+1. The aforementioned reviewer should login to Jenkins and there should be a "merge branch" job or similar, with a parameter that is the branch.
 The reviewer should run the job.
 This job should:
     - Checkout/pull the branch
     - *(Desirable, but hard)* Check that the user is not the assignee of the ticket
     - Run the test suite, this may include a suite that spins up temporary staging clusters